ReactNative2000/vscode-live-server-plus-plus/docs/README.md

 - You can accept optional support payments via Cash App.
 Send payments to the cashtag: `$brandon314314`.
 - The form does not depend on payment — submissions are recorded regardless of payment.
 Reconcile payments manually against form responses (timestamp + fio/topic).

+Admin reconciliation UI

+- A lightweight reconciliation UI is available at `docs/admin_reconcile.html`.
+- Usage:
+   1. Export form responses from Google Sheets as CSV and upload via the CSV uploader, or paste a JSON array of responses.
+   2. Mark rows as paid, record amount and transaction id, and save locally or download reconciliation CSV.
+   3. Optionally enter an Apps Script endpoint to POST reconciliation rows remotely.

+Note: This tool stores reconciliation locally in the browser by default (localStorage).
+For team-wide reconciliation, provide an Apps Script endpoint that accepts reconciliation POSTs and saves them to a shared sheet.